grandparkla/july4/index.markdown

 Take the Metro Red/Purple Line to the *Civic Center/Grand Park Station*. **Please use the 1st Street exit.** The Temple Street exit is only open for ADA/elevator access.

-Or take the Gold Line to the *Little Tokyo/Arts District Station*, then 7-12 minute walk towards The Music Center.
+Or take the Gold Line to *Union Station* or the *Little Tokyo/Arts District Station*, then 7-12 minute walk towards The Music Center.

 Plan your trip at [metro.net](https://www.metro.net/)